 - Wound care products

 Don’t want to put together your own first aid kit?
-No worries—if you buy one that’s already put together for you, that’s HRA-eligible too!
+No worries—if you buy one that’s already put together for you, that’s an HRA-qualified expense too!

-You may not realize it, but many skincare products are also HRA-eligible.
-Any creams or makeup products that you use that also have 15+ SPF protection can be reimbursed.
-What’s more, many acne medicines and treatments can be covered by your HRA too.
+You may not realize it, but many skincare products are also considered eligible expenses.
+Any creams or makeup products that you use that have 15+ SPF protection can be reimbursed.
+What’s more, many acne treatments and related medical care can be covered by your HRA too.

-If you’re not sure what kind of skincare products you need, make an appointment with a dermatologist—the office visit is also reimbursable, as well as any products they recommend.
+If you’re unsure what kind of skincare products you need, make an appointment with a dermatologist—the office visit is also reimbursable, as well as any medical care or products they recommend.

-In some cases, you’ll need a note from your dermatologist or other doctor in order to get the products reimbursed, but as long as you have the necessary documentation, you’ll be good to go!
+Sometimes you’ll need a note from your dermatologist or another doctor to get the products reimbursed, but as long as you have the necessary documentation, you’ll be good to go!